-According to the Bureau of Economic Analysis' advance estimate, the nation's Real Gross Domestic Product (GDP) increased in the first guarter of calendar year 2024 at an annualized rate of 1.6 percent.
+According to the Bureau of Economic Analysis' advance estimate, the nation's Real Gross Domestic Product (GDP) increased in the first quarter of calendar year 2024 at an annualized rate of 1.6 percent.
 This is the seventh quarter in a row of growth.

-The first quarter increase in GDP resulted real from personal growth in consumption expenditures (1.7 percentage points), fixed investments (0.9 percentage point), and government expenditures (0.2 percentage point).
+The first quarter increase in real GDP resulted from growth in personal consumption expenditures (1.7 percentage points), fixed investments (0.9 percentage point), and government expenditures (0.2 percentage point).
 These increases were partially offset by decreases in net exports (-0.9 percentage point), and private inventories (-0.4 percentage point).